nichejambinn/nichejambinn.github.io/_posts/2021-04-08-geralts-decoder-ring-part-2.md

   - programming
 ---

-**Note:** This is the second part of the write-up on how to solve the challenge *Geralt's Decoder Ring* from the ISSessions 2021 CTF.
-It assumes you read the [first part](/blog/geralts-decoder-ring-part-1) or got as far as I or anyone else I spoke to who tried this challenge did before the end of the CTF and rebuilt built the decoder function before getting totally stumped when trying to decode the flag.
+**Note:** This is the second part of the write-up on how to solve the challenge *Geralt of Rivia's Magical Decoder* from the ISSessions 2021 CTF.
+It assumes you read the [first part](/blog/geralts-decoder-ring-part-1) or got as far as I or anyone else I spoke to who tried this challenge did before the end of the CTF and rebuilt the decoder function before getting totally stumped when trying to decode the flag.
 {: .notice--warning}

 Alright, so we've got our decoder.
 We can even test it in the html page: if we type in a message and encode it, decoding the ciphertext gives us the original message back.
 Everything works.
 The flag is ours.